ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Establishment Actions {#establishment}

 * Initiate: The primary action that an application can take to create a Connection to a Remote Endpoint, and prepare any required local or remote state to enable the transmission of Messages.
 For some protocols, this will initiate a client-to-server style handshake; for other protocols, this will just establish local state.
-The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response the Initiate call.
+The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response to the Initiate call.

 * Listen: The action of marking a Listener as willing to accept incoming Connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).
 Listeners by default register with multiple paths, protocols, and local endpoints, unless constrained by Selection Properties.
 Connections can be accepted on any of the available paths or endpoints.